mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 the whole nature of the numbers, they say that the things that travel through the heaven are ten; but since those that are visible are only nine, they therefore make a tenth, the ‘counter-earth’…” (Aristotle).

-Number ten plays a great importance in many cultural and religious traditions around the world.
+Number ten plays a great importance in many cultural and religious traditions worldwide.
 The Bible, for instance, speaks of the ten plagues of Egypt, the ten commandments given to Moses, the ten generations of antediluvian age, the ten trials of Abraham’s faith, and many other instances.
 In Hinduism, the number of Vishnu’s incarnations